Oracle Solaris: Post-Sun closed source (March 2010 to present)

 When Sun was acquired by Oracle in 2010, the OpenSolaris project was discontinued after the board became unhappy with Oracle's stance on the project.
 In March 2010, the previously freely available Solaris 10 was placed under a restrictive license that limited the use, modification and redistribution of the operating system.
 The license allowed the user to download the operating system free of charge, through the Oracle Technology Network, and use it for a 90-day trial period.
 After that trial period had expired the user would then have to purchase a support contract from Oracle to continue using the operating system.

 With the release of Solaris 11 in 2011, the license terms changed again.
 The new license allows Solaris 10 and Solaris 11 to be downloaded free of charge from the Oracle Technology Network and used without a support contract indefinitely; however, the license only expressly permits the user to use Solaris as a development platform and expressly forbids commercial and "production" use.
 Educational use is permitted in some circumstances.
 From the OTN license:

 If You are an educational institution vested with the power to confer official high school, associate, bachelor, master and/or doctorate degrees, or local equivalent, ("Degree(s)"), You may also use the Programs as part of Your educational curriculum for students enrolled in Your Degree program(s) solely as required for the conferral of such Degree (collectively "Educational Use").

-When Solaris is used without a support contract, it can be upgraded to each new 'point release’; however, a support contract is required for access to patches and updates that are released monthly.
+When Solaris is used without a support contract, it can be upgraded to each new 'point release'; however, a support contract is required for access to patches and updates that are released monthly.

 Version history

-Notable features of Solaris include DTrace, Doors, Service Management Facility, Solaris Containers, Solaris Multiplexed I/O, Solaris Volume Manager, ZFS, and Solaris Trusted Extensions.
+Notable features of Solaris include DTrace, Doors, Service Management Facility, Solaris Containers, Solaris Multiplexed I/O (formerly known as Sun StorEdge Traffic Manager), Solaris Volume Manager, ZFS, and Solaris Trusted Extensions.

 Updates to Solaris versions are periodically issued.
 In the past, these were named after the month and year of their release, such as "Solaris 10 1/13"; as of Solaris 11, sequential update numbers are appended to the release name with a period, such as "Oracle Solaris 11.4".

 In ascending order, the following versions of Solaris have been released: